chocochip1986/java-cucumber-project/README.md

 * TestEnvEnums
     * This enum class is used to house all test environment related information. i.e. database connections, urls, ports.
 ---
+##How it works
+* Entry point to the test suite
+    * RunCucumberTest is the entry point to the test suite.
+* How does spring boot come into the picture?
+    * Cucumber-spring is the dependency that is required to create the application context.
+    * This context is shared across all test scenarios during the automation run.
+    * In order for Cucumber to be aware of the test configurations, you simply need a class to be annotated with @SpringBootTest.
+In this case, we use the SpringContextLoader class.
 ##Running the test suite
 ###Running a scenario using Intellij
 1. Goto any file with a .feature file type